Licensed Professional Counselor

 Many people suffer needlessly from worry, uncertainty, and low self-esteem, but that doesn’t have to be the case.
-This is where therapy can be empowering, transformative and even life-changing.
+This is where therapy services can be empowering, transformative, and even life-changing.
 When you work with the right therapist, you can learn to connect with your core self, look at issues through a different lens, and nurture the skills you need to work through negative feelings and fears.
-I strongly believe that each person has a unique store of strengths and resources within themselves.
+As a Licensed Houston Counselor, I strongly believe that each person has a unique store of strengths and resources within themselves.
 And, I consider it an honor to empower people to access those strengths and find fulfillment, satisfaction, and self-love.
 It is truly amazing to help people make positive changes in their lives.

 Intuitive thinking has always been one of my core strengths.
 I’m able to hear what a person is really saying even if he or she lacks the words to articulate their hopes or fears.
 My family, especially my grandmother, taught me compassion, which is a central value of my practice.
 We moved around many times throughout my childhood, and I have lived overseas as a child and an adult.
 Interacting with many people from diverse backgrounds expanded my horizons.
 I am a curious, inquisitive, and quick person, and I am always eager to learn more about people and the world around me.

 I empathize deeply with people from all walks of life, and I understand that we all want to fit in, to be loved, and to feel heard.
 I value each client as a whole person – mind, body, heart, and spirit – and always consider different perspectives as we create the healing path that’s right for each unique individual.